-A minor in English and Media Studies gives undergraduate students the opportunity to develop expertise in an area of study outside their business major.
+A Minor in English and Media Studies gives undergraduate students the opportunity to develop expertise in an area of study outside their Business major.
 Students must take four courses in English and Media Studies beyond the required General Education Expository Writing and Literature courses.
-Concentrations are available in literature and cinema studies, creative writing, communication, or media and culture.
+Students are encouraged to select courses around specific themes, such as literature and cinema studies, creative writing, communication or media and culture.